Lacquering of parquet floors is best left to professionals

-Kiilto’s parquet systems provide the right tools for applying putty, base lacquer and surface lacquer, and maintaining the finished surface.
-Depending on the location, you can also opt to use a heavy-duty lacquer.
+Kiilto’s parquet systems include the right tools for applying putty, base lacquer and surface lacquer, and maintaining the finished surface.
+Depending on the location, you can also opt for heavy-duty lacquer.

-The product guide on parquet products provides information on all lacquer types, along with consumption estimates.
+The parquet product guide includes information on different types of lacquer and consumption estimates.

 Plank floors can be lacquered without professional help

-You can sand and lacquer plank floors and wooden stairs in your home or summer cottage if you use the brush-applied Puulattialakka Safir lacquer.
-Apply the lacquer on the planks one or two at a time in a longitudinal direction starting by the wall.
+Use the brush-applied Puulattialakka Safiria to sand and lacquer plank floors and wooden stairs in your home or summer cabin.
+Apply the lacquer along the length of the planks, covering one or two planks at a time, starting from the wall.

-Once the first layer has dried, sand the dried surface gently with sandpaper, no. 100–150.
-Alternatively, you can scrape the surface with a steel putty knife or scraper.
-Vacuum the surface and wipe it with a damp cloth to remove the dust.
-Repeat the lacquering process 1–2 times.
-Wood floor lacquer usually takes about 2–4 hours between applications to dry.
-Consumption with the described method is approximately 3–5 m²/l.
+Once the first layer has dried, sand the dried surface gently with sandpaper, no. 100–150, or scrape the surface with a steel putty knife or scraper.
+Vacuum the surface and wipe it with a damp cloth to remove dust.
+Repeat the lacquering process 1–2 times Wood floor lacquer usually takes around 2–4 hours to dry between applications.
+This method uses around 3–5m²/l of lacquer.